-Today I decided to make my classic, easy sangria, which is pretty versatile in its ingredients.
+Today I decided to make my classic, easy red sangria recipe, which is pretty versatile in its ingredients.
 A traditional sangria uses Spanish wine, but you don’t have to.
 Also, you don’t need to invest in great wine – it’s absolutely fine to use a cheap (but still good tasting) one for this.
 Historically speaking, that’s the point of sangria: to let the other flavors blend with the wine and make this drink delicious.